Kent College Junior School, Canterbury

 Where possible, subjects are taught creatively, and they make full use of the grounds to conduct some of these lessons with pupils in waders in the pond for an interactive science lesson.
 French and Spanish are the two foreign languages offered and the school believes that ‘every child is unique’ and deserves the best possible support.

 There is a dedicated SEN centre at the top of the school and pastoral meetings are regularly held between the staff to share learning and practises so they can adapt their teaching to each individual child.
 On good authority, we are told that the support in this area is second to none and this is continued to throughout the Senior School so if you need help in this area, this could be the school for you.

-Simon James will be taking over the reins from Andrew Carter come September 2020 as Head of Kent College Junior school since Andrew will be retiring after 20 years as Head at the school.
-Simon is in a good position to lead the way as he is currently the Deputy Head, as well as leading Business and Economics at the Senior School for a number of years alongside running a Boarding House.
+Simon James took over the reins from Andrew Carter in September 2020 as Head of Kent College Junior school since Andrew retired after 20 years as Head at the school.
+Simon is in a good position to lead the way as he was the Deputy Head, as well as leading Business and Economics at the Senior School for a number of years alongside running a Boarding House.

 Simon’s two young children are at the school and our tour was a fact-filled mission around the campus and his passion for its unique approach to education is hugely infectious.
 He states, the success of the school is born from the teachers’ vocational passion to do all the good they can for every individual child, ultimately providing the awe and wonder to learn and prepare their pupils for an exciting, dynamic and challenging future.
 Simon credits the teaching team at the school and the can-do culture that has been instigated throughout the school and tells me they how still learn from each other about how to adapt their teaching approach and environment to consolidate each child’s learning experience.